mougiakouel/QGIS-Training-Manual/complete_analysis/analysis_exercise.rst

 In this lesson, you will be guided through a complete GIS analysis in QGIS.

-.. note:: This lesson sponsored by Siddique Motala.
+.. note:: Lesson developed by Linfiniti and S Motala (Cape Peninsula University of Technology)

 Setting up the Map
 -------------------------------------------------------------------------------